MITA Motorsports 304L NSX Performance Exhaust

 - Exit Pipe diameter: 10.16mm (4 inches)

-- 304L Stainless steel
+- Material: 304L Stainless steel

-Designed in Tokyo, Japan
+- Designed in: Tokyo, Japan

-1. Material Used
+1. Material Used: 304L Grade

 MITA NSX Exhaust uses 304L grade stainless steel.